hanna-ry/java-workshop/index.md

 Inside the loop, add this line to read input from the user and store it in a list, and then print it ouy:

 ```
-gift = in.nextLine();
+useInput = in.nextLine();
-gifts.add(gift)
+gifts.add(useInput)
 System.out.println(gifts);
 ```

 Try it out!
 This program will run forever now, so you will have to kill it to end it.

-**Step three: Controlling the loop**
+**Step three:Controlling the loop**

-We have three cases: the input is 'l', and the gifts should be printed out.
+We have three cases: the useInput is 'l', and the gifts should be printed out.
-                     the input is 'q', and the program should end. the input is a string, and it should be added to the list.
+                     the useInput is 'q', and the program should end. the useInput is a string, and it should be added to the list.

  Inside the loop, add an if else clause:
  ```
- if(gift.equals("q"){
+ if(useInput.equals("q"){
         isProgramRunning = false;
       }
  ```